The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Results and Analysis

 The success rate of functionalities with \textbf{different input-output types} is shown in Figure~\ref{fig: success_rate_iotype}.
-We can see that all the evaluated LLMs achieve their best results on functionalities with string-type inputs or outputs.
-In addition to string types, the open-source models have the second-highest success rate with boolean types, while the second-highest success rate of GPT-4o-mini is for integer and array types.
-Particularly, although inferior to GPT-4o-mini overall, Deepseek-Coder-6.7b-instruct and CodeGemma-7b-it outperform GPT-4o-mini in the category of functionalities involving double-type inputs or outputs.
+We find that GPT-4o-mini, deepseek-coder-6.7b-instruct, and gemma-7b-it achieve their best results on functionalities with string-type inputs or outputs, and the other three LLMs achieve their best results with boolean types.
+Particularly, despite being inferior to GPT-4o-mini overall, deepseek-coder-6.7b-instruct outperforms GPT-4o-mini in the category of functionalities involving double-type inputs or outputs.

 The success rate of functionalities with \textbf{different related knowledge} is shown in Figure~\ref{fig: success_rate_knowledge}.
-We can see that the evaluated LLMs achieve their best results on different types of related knowledge.
-Specifically, GPT-4o-mini and CodeGemma-7b-it exhibit the highest success rate in math-related functionalities, whereas Deepseek-Coder-6.7b-instruct, Gemma-7b-it, Llama-2-7b-chat, and CodeLlama-7b-Instruct demonstrate the highest success rates in functionalities related to string manipulation.
-GPT-4o-mini has the highest success rate (over fifty percent) among all the evaluated LLMs in example-based code generation for functionalities related to math, string manipulation, and array manipulation.
-However, for functionalities related to complex manipulation (i.e., manipulations of complex data structures such as trees and graphs), Deepseek-Coder-6.7b-instruct gets a higher success rate than GPT-4o-mini.
+We find that all the LLMs exhibit the highest success rate in functionalities related to string manipulation.
+The second-highest success rate falls in categories related to math and array manipulation.
+Particularly, for one of the functionalities related to complex manipulation (i.e., manipulations of complex data structures such as trees, graphs, and hash tables), the open-source LLMs outperform GPT-4o-mini.

+\textbf{RQ5: How much is the score of LLMs affected by the selection of I/O examples?}

+According to the conclusions from RQ2, the first prompt plays a crucial role in this iterative code generation process.
+Therefore, the analysis of this RQ mainly focuses on the impact of the examples provided in the first round.
+Specifically, for the best-performing GPT-4o-mini and deepseek-coder-6.7b-instruct, we collect their pass@5 score of the five executions (starting from different sets of I/O examples, with 10 attempts in each execution) for the same target functionalities, and calculate their variance.
+Note that if an LLM does not succeed in any of the five executions, the corresponding target functionality is not included.

+The distribution of the variance is presented by a kernel density estimate plot in Figure \ref{fig: variance0}.
+We observe a bimodal structure for both deepseek-coder-6.7b-instruct and GPT-4o-mini.
+The primary peak of the variance density falls between $(0.00, 0.05)$, indicating that for a large portion of the functionalities, the two LLMs both have close pass@5 scores on different I/O-example sets.
+We also notice some functionalities for which the variance lies between $(0.15, 0.2)$ (corresponding to the secondary peak).
+For these functionalities, providing \emph{appropriate} I/O examples in the prompts may be helpful for code generation.